Saffron Walden’s Coat of Arms

 The Large Mace

 The Large Mace was given to the town by James II in 1685.
 The mace, which is made of silver gilt is approximately 4 feet long.
-Around its head are the symbols of the four constituent countries of the British Isles; the rose of England, the thistle of Scotland, the harp of Ireland and the Fleur de Lys of France.
+Around its head are the symbols from the Royal Coat of Arms’:- these should be the rose of England, the thistle of Scotland, the harp of Ireland, and the ‘fleur de Lys of France.
 On the main stem are engraved the coat of Arms of the town as they existed in 1685.

 The Mace is carried in front of the Mayor on all ceremonial occasions by the Town’s macebearer.
 The present macebearer is Mark Starte.

 The Two Small Maces